thenbrent/restrict-tags/readme.txt

 = Why was this plugin created? =

 To restrict the tags available to non-administrator users when publishing a blog post.
 In much the same way categories are restricted.

-Also to display taxonomy items that related to a post on the manage posts screen.

 = How do I use it? =